MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 ---
-title: Getting the Business Central Add-in for Excel
+title: Getting the Business Central add-in for Excel
 description: Learn how to get users the Business Central Add-in for Excel.
 author: jswymer
 ms.topic: conceptual
 ms.devlang: al
 ms.search.form: 1480
-ms.search.keywords: Excel, add-in, centralized deployment, M365 admin center, individual acquisition, appsource ms.date: 10/01/2024
+ms.search.keywords: Excel, add-in, centralized deployment, M365 admin center, individual acquisition, appsource ms.date: 12/16/2024
 ms.author: jswymer
 ms.service: dynamics-365-business-central
 ms.reviewer: jswymer
 ---
-# Get the Business Central Add-in for Excel
+# Get the Business Central add-in for Excel

 [!INCLUDE[prod_short](includes/prod_short.md)] includes an add-in for Excel that lets users select the **Edit in Excel** action on certain pages to open the data in an Excel worksheet.
 This action is different than the **Open in Excel** action because it lets users make changes in Excel, then publish the changes back to [!INCLUDE[prod_short](includes/prod_short.md)]